notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 # Ingesting Data

-Flashlight supports data ingestion from various sources, including log files, REST APIs, syslog, and more.
-This guide covers the different methods for ingesting data into Flashlight and provides detailed instructions for each method.
+Delve supports data ingestion from various sources, including log files, REST APIs, syslog, and more.
+This guide covers the different methods for ingesting data into Delve and provides detailed instructions for each method.

-## Flashlight's REST API
+## Delve's REST API

-Flashlight provides a REST API for data ingestion, allowing you to programmatically send data to the platform.
+Delve provides a REST API for data ingestion, allowing you to programmatically send data to the platform.
 This method is ideal for integrating with other applications and services that generate data.

 ### Accessing the browsable REST API